Chapter 44 BWV 22 Jesu nahm zu sich die Zwölfe

 There is some emotional relief at the expression of the personal contentment to be gained from the Christian story and this sentiment generates the middle section of the movement.
 It begins in bar 35 and students should mark the example of compositional skill which the master craftsman displays as the voice begins this segment (on the word—- wohl mir—I am content) before the completion of the cadence that marks the end of section 1.
-It is by means such as this that Bach maintains a sense of inevitable musical flow by disallowing the essential architectural divisions to draw undue attention to themselves.
+It is by means such as this that Bach maintains a sense of inevitable musical flow by disallowing the traditional architectural divisions to draw undue attention to themselves.

 A few bars of the ritornello theme lead us back to a rewritten version of the first vocal section and, in its complete form, it draws the movement to its conclusion.

 The bass recitative begins and ends in major modes, the first movement to do so.
 The final two movements are also essentially major, a fact that draws attention to the shifting away from the pain of Jesus to focus more upon the positivity of salvation.
 The bass is not now the voice of Christ but that of Mankind, declaring loyalty whilst still admitting bewilderment and uncertainty.
 Nevertheless, the sustained string chords suggest an environment which nourishes and fortifies the soul in its initial state of confusion.